How to get the right startup advisors on your company's advisory board?

 Getting The Most Out of Your Advisors

 Making the most of your advisor agreements requires you to vet your external board members, much like you would an employee.
 Don’t be afraid to interview them and get some back channel references from other companies they have advised.
+Try speaking to founders they have provided mentorship to in the past.

 The percentage you’ll award them will be largely a response to their answers and how helpful you expect they’ll be to your company.
 At the end of the process, this will result in a share grant (read about types of share grants in the article Employee Stock Compensation: Equity vs. Options).

 Make sure to set the rules of engagement in your advisor agreement before you give them the share grant.
-This will help set expectations in terms of board member duties, board member roles, and the basic startup to advisory relationship.
+This will help set expectations in terms of board member duties, board member roles, and the basic startup advisory relationship.

 Stock, Options, or Cash?